Work safely in an aquatic environment

 You need to know and understand:

-7. the importance of protective equipment in maintaining site safety
+- the importance of personal protective equipment (PPE) in maintaining safety when working in an aquatic environment

-9. the risks associated with weather and environmental conditions
+- the risks associated with weather and environmental conditions when working in an aquatic environment

-10. personal cold water survival techniques
+- personal cold-water survival techniques

 Scope/range